Incoming Rules

 - Exclude users (priority 1)

-Case 1: If a user is added under Exclude users category, the particular rule is not applicable for this user even when the group he/she is a part of is included under Selected groups.
-This is because Exclude users has higher priority and is processed first.
+Case 1: If a user is added under Exclude users, the rule will not be applied to that user, even if the group they belong to is included under Selected groups/Shared Mailbox.
+This happens because Exclude users has the highest priority and is processed first.

-Case 3: When a user is added to Exclude users category, and no other selection is made under All users, the incoming rule created will still be applicable to all users by default, apart from the one selected under Exclude users.
+Case 3: When a user is added under Exclude users, and no other selections are made under the All Users category, the rule will still be applicable to all users by default, except for the users listed under Exclude users.
+This happens because All Users is considered the default scope for every rule.

 Modify Incoming Rule